kontist/js-sdk/README.md

 #### Transactions

-An example to show how to fetch all user transactions
+An example to show how to fetch all user transactions:

 ```typescript
 let transactions = [];